-I am a research scientist and software engineer based in Hamburg, Germany.
+I am a research scientist and software engineer based in New York City.
 My work aims at making medical imaging faster, easier, and more accessible.
 I am developing techniques for MRI scan acceleration and workflow simplification, and I am creating open-source software for bringing research prototypes into clinical practice.

-I am affiliated with the New York University School of Medicine.
+I am affiliated with the NYU Grossman School of Medicine.

 My research at NYU focuses on the development of motion-robust MR imaging that works in patients unable to hold breath.
 This is achieved by combining radial MR pulse sequences with iterative or model-based reconstruction.
 One outcome is the GRASP technique for free-breathing DCE-MRI, which is now used clinically with FDA approval.
 Extensions include motion-resolved reconstruction (XD-GRASP), model-based fat/water separation or quantification (Dixon-RAVE), and T2 variants (EMC, RAVE-Hybrid).
 To integrate such techniques clinically, I have created the Yarra open-source framework.
 My work has been supported by the NIH.